Opened on the Newtyle and Coupar Angus Railway.

 This was a two platform station.
 There was a level crossing to the east of the station and a goods yard to the west, on the north side of the line and reached by reversal.
 The station buildings were of Caledonian Railway style typical of the line.

 There was a siding to the east of the level crossing on the south side of the line, reached by reversing over the crossing.
+The signal box was on the west side of the level crossing, north side of the line.

 The station house still stands, now a house.
 Level crossing gates survived for some time after complete closure in 1982.